 Q1.
 Look at the area around your school.
 Are there any fields, farms, pucca roads, drains, etc. Is the area sloping, rocky or flat?
 Think, what will happen here when it rains?
 Where will the rain water go – into the drains, pipes or pits?
 Is some water also getting soaked into the soil?

-Answer: Yes, there are fields, farms, pucca roads, drains, etc. in the area around my school.
-And also the area is flat around my school.
-Usually when it rains the rain water goes into the drains and also some water gets observed by the soil.
+Answer: Yes, there are fields, farms, pucca roads, drains, etc., in the area around my school.
+The area is flat around my school.
+Usually when it rains. the rainwater goes into the drains and some water also gets absorbed by the soil.

 Q2.
 Every house had a system to collect the rain water.
 Look at the picture below.
 How do you think the rainwater that falls on the roof will reach the underground tank?
 Draw the path.